Priyanka & Nick Jonas Have A Good Time At The Caribbean As They Dance & Chill!

 Nick Jonas

-It looks like Nick Jonas and Priyanka Chopra's extended honeymoon will go on for a long time as the duo are expected to visit few more places before they head back to the US.
+It looks like Nick Jonas and Priyanka Chopra's extended honeymoon will go on for a long time as the duo is expected to visit a few more places before they head back to the US.

 Touching Down At The Caribbean

-Here's a picture of Priyanka Chopra and Nick Jonas touched down at the Caribbean a few days ago.
+Here's a picture of Priyanka Chopra and Nick Jonas after they touched down at the Caribbean a few days ago.
 Who would have thought that they might end up having so much fun, folks!

 Most Read: This Actor Had The Guts To Openly Ask Katrina Kaif For Marriage Right In Front Of Salman Khan